-Dengue viruses is transmitted by the mosquito, Aedes aegypti and Aedes albopictus mosquitoes, are widely distributed throughout the tropical and subtropical areas of the world.
-There are four known distinct serotypes (denguevirus1,2,3and4).
+Dengue viruses transmitted by the mosquito, Aedes aegypti and Aedes albopictus mosquitoes, are widely distributed throughout the tropical and subtropical areas of the world.
+There are four known distinct serotypes (dengue virus 1,2,3 and 4).

-In children, infection is often subclinical or causes a self limited federal disease.
-If the patient is infected second times with a different serotypes, patient suffer from a more severe disease, dengue hemorrhagic fever or dengue shock syndrome.
-NS1 is a highly conserved glycoprotein, protein is present at high concentrations in the dengue infected patients during the early clinical phase of the disease.
-NS1 antigen is found from the first day and up to nine days after onset of fever in dengue infected patients sample.
-Usually lgM does not become detectable until 5 to 10 days after the illness or fever in case of primary dengue infection and until 4 to 5 days after onset of illness in secondary infections.
+In children, infection is often subclinical or causes a self-limited federal disease and hence parents are firmly advised to get a Dengue Positive Report soon from the hospital.
+If the patient is infected a second time with a different serotype, the patient suffers from a more severe disease, dengue hemorrhagic fever or dengue shock syndrome.
+NS1 is a highly conserved glycoprotein, a protein that is present at high concentrations in dengue-infected patients during the early clinical phase of the disease.
+NS1 antigen is found from the first day and up to nine days after onset of fever in a dengue-infected patient’s sample.
+Usually, lgM does not become detectable until 5 to 10 days after the illness or fever in the case of primary dengue infection and until 4 to 5 days after the onset of illness in secondary infections.
 In primary infection, IgG response 14th day after onset of fever and persistent for life.
-Secondary infection show that IgG increase within 1-2 days after the onset of symptoms and induce IgM response after 20 days after the onset of infection.
+Secondary infections show that IgG increases within 1-2 days after the onset of symptoms and induces IgM response after 20 days after the onset of infection.

 What Is It Used For?

-Dengue Duo rapid test is an in vitro immunochromatography, one-step procedure designed to detect both dengue virus NS1 antigen and differential IgG/IgM antibodies to dengue virus in human serum, plasma or whole blood.
+Dengue Duo rapid test is an in vitro immunochromatography, a one-step procedure designed to detect both dengue virus NS1 antigen and differential IgG/IgM antibodies to dengue virus in human serum, plasma, or whole blood.
 This Dengue Duo rapid test contains two test devices (left side: Dengue NS1 antigen, right side: dengue IgG/IgM test).
-This test device obtains a membrane strip, which is pre-coated with anti dengue NS1 Ag capture on test line region.
-Anti dengue NS1 Antigen colloid gold conjugate and serum, plasma and EDTA blood sample move along the membrane chromatographically to the test region (T) and form a visible line as the antibody antigen antibody gold particle complex reaction occurred.
-Dengue IgG/ IgM Rapid Test on the right side is a solid phase immunochromatographic assay for the rapid, qualitative differential detection of IgG and IgM antibodies to dengue virus in human serum, plasma and EDTA blood.
+This Dengue Test Report device obtains a membrane strip, which is pre-coated with anti-dengue NS1 Ag capture on the test line region.
+Anti-dengue NS1 Antigen colloid gold conjugate and serum, plasma, and EDTA blood samples move along the membrane chromatographically to the test region (T) and form a visible line as the antibody antigen-antibody gold particle complex reaction occurs.
+Dengue IgG/ IgM Rapid Test on the right side is a solid phase immunochromatographic assay for the rapid, qualitative differential detection of IgG and IgM antibodies to dengue virus in human serum, plasma, and EDTA blood.
 Dengue Duo provides only a preliminary or non-confirmatory test result.
-Isolation of viruses, antigen detection in fixed tissues, RT PCR or serological test like haemagglutination inhibitor test other specific alternative diagnosis methods must be use in order to obtain a confirmation of dengue virus infection.
+Isolation of viruses, antigen detection in fixed tissues, RT PCR or serological tests like haemagglutination inhibition test other specific alternative diagnosis methods must be used to obtain a confirmation of dengue virus infection.

 1. Principle

-The Dengue NS1 Ag test device result window has two pre-coated lines “T”(NS1 Ag Test Line) and “C”(Control Line).
-The test line and the control line in result window are visible after applying any samples.
-Control line is used of procedural control and should always appear line it specifies the test procedure is performed correctly.
-Dengue NS1 Ag can identify dengue virus NS1 antigen in serum, plasma and EDTA blood.
-Dengue test also can detect all four dengue serotype by using a mixture of recombinant dengue envelope proteins.
-IgG/IgM test device contains three pre coated lines, “G” (Dengue IgG test line), “M” (Dengue IgM test line) and “C” (control line) on the surface of the device.
-All three lines in result window are visible after applying any samples.
+The Dengue NS1 Ag Dengue Test Report device result window has two pre-coated lines “T”(NS1 Ag Test Line) and “C”(Control Line).
+The test line and the control line in the result window are visible after applying any samples.
+A control line is used for procedural control and should always appear as it specifies the test procedure is performed correctly.
+Dengue NS1 Ag can identify dengue virus NS1 antigen in serum, plasma, and EDTA blood.
+The dengue test also can detect all four dengue serotypes by using a mixture of recombinant dengue envelope proteins.
+IgG/IgM test device contains three pre-coated lines, “G” (Dengue IgG test line), “M” (Dengue IgM test line), and “C” (control line) on the surface of the device.
+All three lines in the result window are visible after applying any samples.
 The “control line” use of test procedural control.
-Control line should always appear first, it indicates a positive result.
-If the color line is not visible within the device result window after performing the test, the result is considered as an invalid.
-Invalid result due to may not have been followed correctly procedure or the test may have deteriorated.
-It is recommended that the repeat test.
+The control line should always appear first, it indicates a positive result.
+If the color line is not visible within the device result window after performing the test, the result is considered as invalid.
+Invalid results may not have been followed correctly or the test may have deteriorated.
+It is recommended to take the repeat test.

 2. Internal Quality Control